bjorneme/master_thesis/README.md

 - How to increase batch size?
 - How to freeze layers?
 - How to implement learning rate scheduler?
-- Train 3 epochs BYOL
+- Train 3 epochs DenseNet121